shapeshed/shapeshed.com/content/post/nifty-unix-tools-find.md

 {
-  "slug": "nifty-unix-tools-find",
+  "slug": "unix-find",
-  "title": "Nifty UNIX tools - find",
-  "date": "2016-07-12T20:20:27+01:00",
+  "title": "Linux and Unix find command tutorial with examples", "date": "2016-07-12T20:20:27+01:00",
-  "description": "Examples of how to find and operate on files.", "tags": [
+  "description": "A series of how to examples on using find, a UNIX tool for sorting lines of text files", "tags": [
     "UNIX"
   ]
 }

+![find man page][5]

-## Find a single file
+## How to find a single file by name

-In its simplest form `find` can be used to walk a filesystem tree and find a file.
-Considering the following directory structure we can use `find` to locate files of interest
+To find a single file by name pass the `-name` option to `find` along with the name of the file you are looking for.

+Suppose the following directory structure exists shown here as the output of the `tree` command.

     foo
     ├── bar